aws-samples/mlops-pipeline-prestodb/blog_post.md

-The solution design consists of the following parts: Setting up the data preparation and training pipeline, preparing for the batch transform pipeline, and deploying the approved model of choice as a real time SageMaker endpoint for inference.
+The solution design consists of the following parts: Setting up the data preparation and training pipeline, preparing for the batch transform pipeline, and deploying the approved model of choice as a real time SageMaker Endpoint for inference.
 All configuration parameters used by this solution exist in this single [config.yml](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/config.yml) file.
 This file includes the necessary AWS and PrestoDB credentials to